-Android devices require a “mock location provider” such that they can use an external Bluetooth GPS device instead of the internal GPS.
-In order to enable mock location, you will need to have your Android phone or tablet read and follow these instructions.
-Once this process is completed, you will not have to repeat the process on this device unless it is reset.
+NOTE: Depending on the app Android devices require a “mock location provider” such that they can use an external Bluetooth GPS device instead of the internal GPS.
+In order to enable mock location, follow the instructions below on your Android phone or tablet.
+You will not have to repeat the process on this device unless it is reset.

 Download our recommended Mock location provider app: NTRIP Client or Bluetooth GNSS.